-It is typical to see a Kpop music video reach 100 million views on YouTube in a matter of days.
-In the case of BTS’s Dynamite, they were able to do it in one day.
+It is typical to see a Kpop music video reach 100 million views on YouTube in a few days.
+In the case of BTS’s Dynamite, they could do it in one day.
 How do they do it?
 How are Kpop videos on YouTube generating so many views so quickly?
-It is simple, their fans make it their goal to make sure their favorite Kpop group gets the highest views possible.
-We are talking about hitting play on multiple devices, multiple browsers using a variety of VPNs.
-Western music fans don’t do this and it is only something you will for Kpop videos.
+It is simple; their fans aim to ensure their favorite Kpop group gets the highest views possible.
+We are discussing hitting play on multiple devices and browsers using various VPNs.
+Western music fans don’t do this; it is only something you will do for Kpop videos.
 This is what you call a very loyal and dedicated fan base.

 PSY – Gangnam Style

 Psy’s “Gangnam Style” music video is one of the most popular videos on YouTube, with over 4.4 billion views.
 The video features Psy dancing around Gangnam, a wealthy Seoul, South Korean district.
 The video’s catchy refrain and amusing dance moves have helped to make it an international sensation.
 In addition to its infectious beat and humor, the video also offers a glimpse into Korean culture.
 For example, the opening scene takes place in a sauna, a common cultural activity in Korea.
 The video also features traditional Korean dress and architecture.
 Overall, “Gangnam Style” is a fun and informative music video that is well worth watching.

 Gangnam Style was able to reach 1 billion views on YouTube back in December 2012.
 It was a wild 2012, and PSY set a record as the first video in the history of the Internet to surpass 1 billion views.
 This means the video in 2012 averaged around 300,000 views a day.
 It peaked at #2 on the Billboard Hot 100.
 In addition, it topped the music charts in over 30 countries.

 BLACKPINK – Ddu-Du Ddu-Du